DigiBP/26SS_AQUATIS/README.md

    ↓
 17. Procurement user task: Review Contract Draft
    ↓
 18. End of executable prototype.
-The User can download the contract draft and continue manually with the process
+The user can download the contract draft and continue manually with the process
 ```

 [⬆️ Back to Top](#table-of-contents)